 October Gardening Tips

-Pamper the lawn.
-Increase the height of the mower blades for the final few cuts of the year.
-Sweep up fallen leaves.
+Your lawn will reward you for a little care now too, by weathering winter in better shape.
+Increase the height of your mower blades for the final cuts of the year.
 Scarify by giving the lawn a good rake to remove dead material and encourage the grass to thicken by developing runners and side shoots.
-Aerate compacted areas using a garden fork or hollow tine fork.
-Apply an autumn lawn feed to promote root development and strengthen the grass to withstand the rigours of winter.
-This is the best month for laying turf, either as a repair or for a new lawn.
+Apply an autumn lawn dressing to promote root development and strengthen the grass to withstand the rigours of winter.
+It is also a good time to sow grass seed or lay turf.